cferdinandi/vanilla-js-toolkit/content/helpers/cleanHTML.md

 	 */
 	function removeAttributes (elem) {

-		// If the node is not an element, bail if (elem.nodeType !== 1) return;

-		// Otherwise, loop through each attribute
+		// Loop through each attribute
 		// If it's dangerous, remove it
 		let atts = elem.attributes;
 		for (let {name, value} of atts) {